Versatile luminescence macroscope with dynamic illumination for photoactive systems: Instrument Design

 A basic diagram of the instrument's electrical components is provided in Figure~\ref{fig:FIG3}.
 For clarity, power supply and ground lines are omitted.
 The diagram also shows, as dotted lines, the addition to the scheme when it is desired to use the waveform generator to directly drive LEDs.
 As can be seen in the diagram, the Arduino, DAQ device, LED driver, camera and waveform generator are all connected to the PC via USB cables, allowing for them to be communicated with.

 The LED driver drives LEDs with currents proportional to the voltages applied to its modulation inputs: 100 mA for every 1 V supplied, up to a maximum of 1 A. Two of the modulation inputs are fed by the DAQ device's two analog outputs, having a range of 0 to 10 V. The remaining two modulation signals are supplied by the device's digital outputs.
-The digital output can provide either 0 or 3.3 V. Although not implemented here, an operational amplifier circuit could be used to boost the digital output voltage to 10 V, in order to be able to reach the maximum modulation level of the LED driver.
+The digital outputs can provide either 0 or 3.3 V. Although not implemented here, an operational amplifier circuit could be used to boost the digital output voltage to 10 V, in order to be able to reach the maximum modulation level of the LED driver.
 When the waveform generator is used instead of the LED driver, the drive signals to be output are pre-programmed, and one of the DAQ device's digital outputs is used to trigger its start.
 The DAQ device is also used to trigger the start of the exposure of each camera frame, using another one of its digital outputs.
 Moreover, it is also used to record signals from the point detectors, using its analog inputs.
 The synchronicity between the DAQ device's inputs and outputs is ensured by clocking with a single timer output.
 An Arduino Uno is used for controlling the 850 nm guide light, temperature and humidity sensor, and stepper motors (through stepper drivers).